UEABIO/physalia-intro-stats-2023/docs/20-Generalized-Linear-Models.md

 The standard model checks from `plot()` cannot be used on binomial glms, they are usually a mess!

 Luckily the `performance` package detects and alters the checks.
-Pay particular attention to the binned residuals plot - this is your best estimate of possible overdispersion (requiring a quasi-likelihood check).
-In this case there is likely not enough data for robust checks
+Pay particular attention to the binned residuals plot - this is your best estimate of possible overdispersion (requiring a quasi-likelihood fit).
+In this case there is likely not enough data for robust checks - we could consider a quasi-likelihood model in order to have more conservative confidence intervals.

 <div class="tab"><button class="tablinks= T active" onclick="javascript:openCode(event, 'option1= T', '= T');">Base R</button><button class="tablinks= T" onclick="javascript:openCode(event, 'option2= T', '= T');"><tt>tidyverse</tt></button></div><div id="option1= T" class="tabcontent= T">